FuelLabs/fuels-ts/apps/docs/src/guide/tooling/graphql-integration.md

 # GraphQL Integration

-The Fuel Network provides a GraphQL API to query the blockchain ([docs](https://docs.fuel.network/docs/graphql/overview/)).
+The Fuel Network provides a [GraphQL API](https://docs.fuel.network/docs/graphql/overview/) to query the blockchain.
+To get a better understanding of the underlying schema and other operations, you can visit the [playground](https://beta-5.fuel.network/playground) for an interactive deep dive.

 For its own purposes, the SDK creates custom operations based off of the API's schema and auto-generates TypeScript client code via codegen tools.
 The details of our integration can be found in the source code in the relevant [scripts](https://github.com/FuelLabs/fuels-ts/blob/e6df29c2d4ef373c6d266ba08110d6480732f0e1/packages/account/package.json#L42) that automate the process.